 Most cranberries are harvested by flooding the bogs where they grow and agitating the water.
 The berries come off the vines and float to the surface of the water, where they are collected.
 However, cranberries that are intended to be sold fresh are dry harvested.
 Dry harvesting actually requires that the cranberry vines be completely dry; not even dew or frost can be present.

 Fresh cranberries start to appear in stores in September, and they’ll be gone by the time the holidays are over.
-But the good news is fresh cranberries will keep for a month or more in the refrigerator, and for an entire year in the freezer.
+But the good news is they will keep for a month or more in the refrigerator, and for an entire year in the freezer.
 Either way, store them in their original packaging (there’s no need to transfer them to a freezer bag or plastic container), and don’t wash them until you’re ready to use them.
 For planning purposes, each 12-ounce bag contains three cups of whole fresh cranberries.

 There’s also no need to defrost frozen cranberries; use them as-is.
 Pulse fresh or frozen cranberries in your food processor to chop them roughly before adding to a recipe.
 If you cook them whole on the stovetop, they’re done when the berries pop.
 Don’t leave them to simmer, or they will get bitter.